 The Canon PIXMA TR150 is a compact inkjet model that's designed to be travel-friendly.
 It's very small and extremely light, so it should fit into a travel bag easily.
 It comes with a rechargeable battery so that you can print even when there's no power outlet near you.
-It has good photo printing quality and color accuracy, and its cost-per-print is very good, especially for color and photo printing.
+It has good photo printing quality, and its cost-per-print is very good, especially for color and photo printing.
 Unfortunately, its page yield for black-only text documents is low, so you may find yourself replacing the black cartridge often.
 It doesn't have a flatbed scanner or a sheetfed scanner, so you can only use it to print.

 The Canon PIXMA TR150 is mediocre for family use.
 It lacks a scanner, and it doesn't yield many black or color pages; however, its cost-per-print is very good, especially for color and photo printing.
-It produces photos with a good amount of detail, with well-defined and accurate-looking colors.
+It produces photos with a good amount of detail, with well-defined and somewhat accurate-looking colors.

 The Canon PIXMA TR150 is bad for a small or home office.
 It's very slow at printing documents, and it has a low page yield for both black and color documents.
 It also doesn't have a scanner, which isn't ideal for offices.